f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   GET https://{{rseries_appliance1_ip}}:8888/restconf/data/openconfig-system:system/f5-system-licensing:licensing

-The reponse will be similar to the output below:
+The response will be similar to the output below:

 .. code-block:: json